Dogba-0104/k8s-test1/intro.md

 ### Welcome !

-In this scenario we'll learn how to `get pods`.
+Testing this scenario we'll learn how to `get pods`.

 **HAVE FUN**